 A_L<7:0> - Minimum area of the peak (minimum impact from the floor).
 Values: 0, 1, ..., 255.
-Default value is 0x3C (60d).

-Pedometer Control register 6.
+Pedometer Control register 6 (PED_CNTL6).
+The setting of this register is affected by pedometer engine ODR selection.
+See AN073 Getting Started with Pedometer for more information about recommended register setup.
 Note that to properly change the value of this register, the PC1 bit in CNTL1 must first be set to "0".